Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's remote facing APIs.

+### November 11th 2020
+- The `server.websocket.id` API has been added.
+This returns a unique ID that Moonraker uses to track each client connection.
+  As such, this API is only available over the websocket, there is no complementary HTTP request.
+- All HTTP API request may now include arguments in either the query string or in the request's body.
+- Subscriptions are now managed on a per connection basis.
+Each connection will only recieve updates for objects in which they are currently subscribed.
+If an "empty" request is sent, the subscription will be cancelled.
+- The `POST /printer/object/subscribe` now requires a `connection_id` argument.
+This is used to identify which connection's associated subscription should be updated.
+  Currenlty subscriptions are only supported over the a websocket connection, one may use the id received from `server.websocket.id`.

 ### November 2nd 2020
 - The `GET /server/files/directory` endpoint now accepts a new optional argument, `extended`.
 If `extended=true`, then